+Version 2 – October 17, 2001

-FIRM GENERAL TERMS & CONDITIONS
+FIRM GENERAL TERMS & CONDITIONS ("GTC")

 1. Transactions.
-The parties shall engage in transactions pursuant to these terms and conditions (this "Firm GTC") and the terms, set forth in the website referencing thisFirm GTC, submitted by Customer and accepted byCompany.
-In the event that the Delivery Point(s) for a transaction is located in the state of Texas, Company shall mean Houston Pipe Line Company.
-For transactions in which the Delivery Point(s) is not within the state of Texas, Company shall mean Enron North America Corp.
-All transactions between the parties shall be considered a single master agreement governed by thisFirm GTC.
+The parties shall engage in Transactions pursuant to this GTC and the terms, set forth in the website referencing this GTC, submitted by Counterparty and accepted by Enron North America Corp.
+All Transactions between the parties shall be considered a single master agreement governed by this GTC.
 The Daily Contract Quantity shall be scheduled by Seller and Buyer at the Delivery Point(s) during the Period of Delivery and at the Contract Price as provided in each transaction.

 2. Quantity Obligations.
 All gas shall be scheduled at the Delivery Point(s) on a firm basis and in the Daily Contract Quantity.
 If on any day a party fails to schedule the Daily Contract Quantity, then such occurrence shall constitute a "Default" and the "Default Quantity" shall be the numerical difference between the Daily Contract Quantity and the amount of gas scheduled.
 Upon Default, the defaulting party shall pay to the other party an amount equal to the sum of the product of the Default Quantity multiplied by the Replacement Price Differential plus liquidated damages equal to $0.15 multiplied by the Default Quantity.
 "Replacement Price Differential" means (i) in the event of a Seller's Deficiency Default, the positive difference, if any, obtained by subtracting the Contract Price from the Spot Price for the day in which the default occurred, and (ii) in the event of a Buyer's Deficiency Default, the positive difference, if any, obtained by subtracting the Spot Price for the day in which the default occurred from the Contract Price.
-"Spot Price" means the "Daily Midpoint" price set forth in Gas Daily® (Financial Energy Times), or successor publication, in the column "Daily Price Survey" under the listing applicable to the geographic location agreed pursuant to a Transaction for the relevant gas day.
+"Spot Price" means the "Daily Midpoint" price set forth in Gas Daily® (Platts), or successor publication, in the column "Daily Price Survey" under the listing applicable to the geographic location closest in proximity to the Delivery Point(s) for the relevant gas day.
 If there is no single "Daily Midpoint" price for that particular gas day, but there is published a "Common" range of prices under the above column and listing, then the Spot Price shall be the average of such "Common" high and low prices.
 In the event that no "Daily Midpoint" price or "Common" range of prices is published for that particular gas day, then the Spot Price shall be the average of the following: the price (determined as stated above) for each of the first gas day immediately preceding and following the gas day in which the default occurred for which a Spot Price can be determined.